Pillar Wealth Management LLC logo

 3 Important Things About Financial Advisor Fees

-1. Three Types of Financial Advisor Fee Structures
+1. The 3 Types of Financial-Advisor Fee Structures

-How much a financial advisor costs will depend of their fees.
-Fee-only financial advisors may charge flat fees ranging from $1000 to $5000; they may charge hourly fees ranging from $100 to $400, or they may charge a percentage fee, typically around 1% of the value of the client’s assets under management.
+A fee-only financial advisor might charge a flat fee, normally from $1,000 to $5,000.
+They may charge hourly fees of $100 to $400, or a percentage fee, normally around 1% of the value of the client’s assets under management.

-A fee-only advisor charges no commissions as part of their advisory service.
-This type of financial advisor’s fee structure comes in three varieties – flat fee, hourly, and percentage.
+A fee-only advisor is an advisor who charges no commission as part of the advisory service.
+Basically, this type of advisor operates under three different fee structures: flat, hourly, and percentage.

-With a flat fee approach, the financial advisor creates an investment plan for you, but then leaves it to you to manage from that point on.
+In the case of the flat-fee structure, the financial advisor develops an investment plan for you but leaves it up to you to manage.

 Sound good?